-While coronal mass ejections (CMEs) are widely considered as the main drivers of geoeffective phenomena, as pointed out in the so-called "solar flare myth" paradigm (Gosling 1993), the acceleration site of high-energy particles detected in-situ in the heliosphere can often not unambiguously be localized, and thus we have to consider both options.
+While CMEs are widely considered as the main drivers of geoeffective phenomena, as pointed out in the so-called "solar flare myth" paradigm (Gosling 1993), the acceleration site of high-energy particles detected in-situ in the heliosphere can often not unambiguously be localized, and thus we have to consider both options.
 Several timing studies of GLE events have shown evidence for multiple (impulsive and gradual) components, so there is often not a simple dichotomy of acceleration sites.
-In order to address our central question whether GeV particles producing GLE events are either of solar or of heliospheric origin, we will review various aspects of flare observations of GLE events, such as the relative timing of the release of GLE-associated particles during solar flares (Section 2.1), prompt flare-associated acceleration of GLE protons (Section 2.2), the maximum energies of gamma-ray producing particles in solar spectra (Section 2.3), the height of acceleration regions (Section 2.4), the magnetic topology of solar flare acceleration regions (Section 2.5), and the role of extended acceleration phases and particle trapping in solar flares (Section 2.6).
-We summarize our conclusions in Section 3.
-Complementary aspects of the same question from the view of CME-associated shocks are treated in the article of Gang Li, and active region characteristics of GLE-associated flares are reviewed by Nariaki Nitta in this volume.
+In order to address our central question whether GeV particles producing GLE events are either of solar or of heliospheric origin, we will review various aspects of flare observations of GLE events, such as the relative timing of the release of GLE-associated particles during solar flares (Sect.
+2.1), prompt flare-associated acceleration of GLE protons (Sect.
+2.2), the maximum energies of gamma-ray producing particles in solar spectra (Sect.
+2.3), the height of acceleration regions (Sect.
+2.4), the magnetic topology of solar flare acceleration regions (Sect.
+2.5), and the role of extended acceleration phases and particle trapping in solar flares (Sect.
+2.6).
+We summarize our conclusions in Sect.
+3. Complementary aspects of the same question from the view of CME-associated shocks are treated in the articles of Li (2012) and Gopalswamy (2012), and active region characteristics of GLE-associated flares are reviewed by Nitta (2012) in this issue.